notothen/LBEG_documentation/ipyrad/README.md

         impute_method="sample",
     )
 ```
-The mincov parameter is optional you can have more informations on it [here](https://ipyrad.readthedocs.io/en/stable/API-analysis/cookbook-pca.html#Enter-data-file-and-params).
+mincov parameter is optional you can have more informations [here](https://ipyrad.readthedocs.io/en/stable/API-analysis/cookbook-pca.html#Enter-data-file-and-params).
 You can also change the impute_method, there is three methods described at this [link](https://ipyrad.readthedocs.io/en/stable/API-analysis/cookbook-pca.html#Subsampling-with-replication).

-6. Run the PCA using this command:
+6. Add a new cell and run the PCA:
 ```python
 pca.run()
 ```
 You have the possibility to write the PC axes to a CSV file following the instructions [here](https://ipyrad.readthedocs.io/en/stable/API-analysis/cookbook-pca.html#Run-PCA).

-7. Draw the results using:
+7. Draw the resulting plot adding in the same cell:
 ```python
 pca.draw(0, 1);
 ```
 This command will plot the PCA results for the first 2 axes (numerotation of the axes begin at 0).
-You will end up with a plot like this one:
+You will end up with a plot looking like:
 <img src="https://github.com/Enorya/LBEG_documentation/blob/main/ipyrad/images/PCA_example.png" alt="treemix plot"/>

-8. The PCA analysis of ipyrad toolkit take one random SNPs on each locus for the plotting in order to have unlinked SNPs.
-Adding some parameters can replicate the analysis on different sets of random SNPs like this:
+8. The PCA analysis of ipyrad toolkit take one random SNP on each locus for the plotting in order to have unlinked SNPs.
+You can replicate the analysis on different sets of random SNPs adding some parameters:
 ```python
 pca.run(nreplicates=25, seed=12345);
 pca.draw(0, 1);
 ```
-This commands will generate a plot with 25 replicates of the PCA (for the seed you can write any random number, it is just a marker for the analysis).
-With this command you will end up with the plot like the following where the fuzzy points correspond to the replicates:
+These commands will generate a plot with 25 replicates of the PCA (for the seed you can write any random number, it is just a marker for the analysis).
+With this command you will get a plot looking like the following, where the fuzzy points correspond to the replicates:
 <img src="https://github.com/Enorya/LBEG_documentation/blob/main/ipyrad/images/PCArepli_example.png" alt="treemix plot"/>

-9. Finally, you can save your plot in PDF format using:
+9. Finally, you can add a new cell to save your plot in PDF format:
 ```python
 pca.draw(0, 1, outfile="PCA-trem_default_axes0-1.pdf");
 ```
-You will find an example file in the folder `Example/ipyrad_analysis_toolkit/pca/` (Warning: open it using jupyter-notebook otherwise it will not be readable)
+See the [example](https://github.com/Enorya/LBEG_documentation/tree/main/ipyrad/Example/ipyrad_analysis_toolkit/pca/pca_script.ipynb) (Warning: open it using jupyter-notebook otherwise it will not be readable)

 ## Treemix analysis
 1. Open a jupyter-notebook in your working directory following the steps [here](https://github.com/Enorya/LBEG_documentation/tree/main/ipyrad#open-jupyter-notebook) but instead of connecting to the miniconda3 environment, connect to the treemix environment with this command: `source activate /staging/leuven/stg_00026/Softwares/miniconda3/envs/treemix/`.